-Additionally, there are a few upgrades you can get (at a higher price point, of course) in case you were finding some heavier weight resistance.
+Additionally, you can get a few upgrades (at a higher price point, of course) if you find some heavier weight resistance.

 With over 3,000 reviews and almost a 4.5-star rating, this pack is one of the most popular on Amazon.

 When I considered what to add to my list, I wanted only to add items with multiple purposes.
-Meaning using the items in several ways.
+This means using the items in several ways.
 This way, one thing might be able to be incorporated in ways that might be unintended but still beneficial.

 But I also wanted to make sure to add unique workout options.
 As such, I wanted to add something for power movements.